 - Grind dried out beetroots to a fine powder in your coffee grinder and sift before using to make sure you get rid of any larger, unground pieces.

 - Take an unopened 100 g bar of chocolate and hit it against your work bench a few times so that the inside breaks up into small pieces.
 Take the remaining 25 g you will need for this recipe and chop it finely with a knife.
-Place the entire 125 g of chocolate pieces in a large glass bowl.
+Place the entire 125 g of chocolate pieces in a large glass bowl together with coconut cream / milk or almond milk.

-- Place the bowl with chocolate over a pot of water (make sure the water does not touch the bottom of the bowl) and bring the water to simmer.
-Simmer gently (on low heat) until all the chocolate has melted.
+- Place the bowl over a pot of water (make sure the water does not touch the bottom of the bowl) and bring the water to a gentle simmer.
+Simmer gently, without stirring, until all the chocolate has melted.

-- Warm up milk in a separate pot.
-Once the chocolate melts completely, take the bowl off the heat and stir in warmed-up milk whisking gently the whole time.
-The chocolate may go a little funny at first, but carry on stirring and it will become glossy again.
+- Once the chocolate melts completely, take the bowl off the heat and whisk it into the coconut cream with a wire whisk.
 Mix in (one by one) maple syrup, amaretto and coconut oil stirring after each addition.

 - If you are adding chopped almonds for extra crunch, add them into the chocolate mixture once it cooled down (but not hardened) completely or else they will lose some of their crunchiness.